 Biography

 Stephen Herzog is an Associate of the Project on Managing the Atom (MTA) at the Harvard Kennedy School's Belfer Center for Science and International Affairs.
+At MTA, he co-chairs the Beyond Nuclear Deterrence Working Group for the Research Network on Rethinking Nuclear Deterrence.
 He is based at the Center for Security Studies (CSS) at ETH Zurich, where he is a Senior Researcher in Nuclear Arms Control.
-Stephen is drafting a book manuscript about multilateral nuclear arms control and has several other ongoing projects on nuclear deterrence and proliferation.
+Stephen is drafting a book manuscript about multilateral nuclear arms control and has several other ongoing projects on nuclear deterrence, proliferation, and disarmament.
 His research draws on archival studies, elite interviewing, and survey experiments.

 Contact